commerce-codeitforward/Components-For-Salesforce-Commerce-Cloud/checkout/genericCheckoutField/README.md

 3. Using a Permission set, grant Read / Write access to the custom field you created.
 4. Open Experience Builder for your Storefront
   - Select the "Checkout" Page from the Page list combo box
-  - From the Components Menu drag and drop the "Generic Checkout Field Input Component" Component into the Section of your choice.
+  - From the Components Menu drag and drop the "Generic Checkout Field Input Component" Component into the Section of your choice (other than Payment).
   - In the Component Properties display complete the following fields:
     - Object API Name: Select the appropriate object
     - Field API Name: Enter the Api Name of the Custom Field to be displayed